develodesign/develo-slider/README.md

 develo-slider
 =============

-Simple slider plugin for jQuery
+Simple slider plugin for jQuery.
+See the examples for more information.